 These analyses take two forms.
 First, voting theory and game theory models can be used to test claims that arise in democratic theory about the intrinsic fairness and instrumental value of democratic systems.
 By modeling the democratic voting and deliberation schemes promoted in democratic theory, we can test whether those systems (in their idealized form) would live up to the intrinsic and instrumental values that their proponents espouse.
 Second, empirical social science is an important (but often overlooked) resource for political theory and ethics.
 In general, I believe that democratic and ethical theories should recognize and account for the non-ideal features of people and political institutions to which the theories are meant to apply.
 Empirical social science can be used to determine the applicability of political and ethical theories that make (a) assumptions about how people are, or what they are capable of doing, and (b) claims about the behavioral effects of policy interventions or institutional design choices for individual decision makers.

 Within democratic theory, I am interested in the moral duties that voters have (or do not have), and whether we can expect real voters to live up to their duties in practice.
 This topic is the main focus of my dissertation, which focuses on the duties of voters within deliberative democratic theory.
-You can read my dissertation prospectus for a summary of the project.
+You can read my dissertation prospectus for a summary of the project, and read one of the major chapters of the project here.

 I received my Master of Science degree in 2015 after defending a thesis titled “Voting in Epistemic Democracies.”
 In the thesis, I used modeling tools from voting theory to analyze the epistemic democratic claim that democratic voting, and in particular majority voting in which voters are independent decision makers, is reliable.
 I showed that the epistemic democrat’s claim is only applicable to idealized majority voting, and cannot be used as a defense for two common voting schemes: roll call voting and simple primary election systems.
 This, I argued, is a failure of epistemic democratic theory.
 You can read my thesis here.

 Medical and Research Ethics